 Our work has been recognized by numerous media outlets both in print and popular design blogs such as Elle Decor, Wallpaper, Architectural Digest, Dezeen, ArchDaily, and DesignBoom.
 Our designs have also been honored with a number of juried awards and people’s choice awards from associations such as the AIA and the Los Angeles Westside Forum.
 Recently, WORD was also recognized as one of ten international Design Vanguards by Architectural Record Magazine.

 Chris Warren, AIA, LEED AP, is the founding principal and design director of WORD.
-He was recently selected as one of four Emerging Talents in architecture by the prestigious Monterey Design Conference and the office was named a Design Vanguard by Architectural Record magazine.
+Architectural Record magazine named him as a Design Vanguard in 2020, and he was also recently selected as one of four Emerging Talents in architecture by the prestigious Monterey Design Conference.
 With over twenty years of experience, Chris has played an essential role in projects ranging in scale from a masterplan for a new city district in China; a 4,500 unit Olympic athletes’ village; NOAA’s satellite operations headquarters near Washington DC; an adaptive re-use creative office for production; and a corner café in Los Angeles – all of which have earned multiple design awards.

 Originally from the Denver area, Chris attended the University of Colorado at Boulder and went on to achieve his masters degree from the University of Pennsylvania.
 He then immediately moved to Los Angeles, where he spent his formative professional years working on over twenty commissions with Pritzker Prize laureate Thom Mayne at Morphosis.
 He later co-founded the award winning Studio Shift and also began teaching at the University of Southern California, where he delivered the commencement address to the School of Architecture’s class of 2011.
 Most recently, Chris has taught design programs in Shanghai, Rome, Como and was a visiting professor of urban design at Washington University of St. Louis.